Condition the Ends of Your Hair Only

 Let Your Hair Air Dry Before Brushing It

 When you brush your hair when it’s wet, it can flatten out your strands.
 For the most volume, Miranda recommends letting your hair fully air dry before using a brush.

 Blow Dry Your Roots for the Most Lift

 When blow drying your hair, McGuinness says it’s important to dry at the root for the most lift.
 “If your hair isn’t prone to frizz, you can flip your head over and freely blow dry your roots while upside down,” she says.
 “To avoid frizz, use your hands or a brush to hold your hair steady while focusing the dryer on your roots.”

-Thin Hair Tip #6: Use Velcro Rollers To get the most out of your blowout, McGuinness recommends using a few big velcro rollers throughout the crown of your head once you’re done blow drying and leaving them in for ten to 15 minutes.
-This will add lift to the roots, offering a more voluminous finish.
+To get the most out of your blowout, McGuinness recommends using a few big velcro rollers throughout the crown of your head.
+Apply them after blow-drying and leave them in for ten to 15 minutes.
+This will add lift to the roots for a more voluminous finish.